jenkinsci/blueocean-plugin/acceptance-tests/README.md

 ### Areas covered

 * Karaoke parallel: ParallelNavigationTest.
 This checks that users can navigate between concurrently executing parallel branches, including steps waiting for input.
+* Commit Messages: CommitMessagesTest checks to see that commit messsages of git commits are shown on a run
+* Folder Names: FoldersTest checks that folders with sperial characters work correctly in blueoean
+* Github integration: GithubCreationTests cover github integration testing of buth the creation flow and also simple editor round tripping.

 ### Run all tests (in one command)
  ```bash